 - Cyborg: Abbut, the Vicar (as in VCR).

-- Evilutionary Biologist: Jha'Dur is infamous for her horrific experiments on living beings during the Dilgar War, including Na'Toth's grandfather.
+- Evilutionary Biologist: Jha'Dur is infamous for her horrific Mengele-esque experiments on living beings during the Dilgar War, including Na'Toth's grandfather.

-- Fish People: The Abbai again, although Ambassador Kalika and her male aide have shorter fin-crests than the previous bunch of Abbai (In "The War Prayer").
+- Fish People: The Abbai again, although Ambassador Kalika and her male aide have shorter fin-crests than the previous bunch of Abbai (in "The War Prayer").
 The Abbai ambassador in the fifth season will share this shorter crest.

 - Foreshadowing: While the Vorlons destroy Jha'dur because the younger races aren't ready for immortality, what we have in this episode is the first inkling of how they enforce their worldview on the less powerful.

-- Koan: How Kosh usually speaks, but in this episode it's pushed Up to Eleven during his "conversation" with Abbut, to the point of Ice-Cream Koan.
+- Koan: How Kosh usually speaks, but in this episode it's pushed up to eleven during his "conversation" with Abbut, to the point of Ice-Cream Koan.

 - To be fair, though, while this time Kosh was probably being meaningless as part of his misdirection (in contrast to the usual, where there is meaning in his crypticism - often lots of it), a few of his lines are worth paying attention to.
 Certainly his final words to Talia, where he actually comes close to telling her straight what just happened (as straight as a Vorlon will, anyway...).
 Also, "a stroke of the brush does not guarantee art from the bristles" is very interesting given later revelations about Vorlon philosophy and Kosh's individualism.

 - Memory Jar: The episode had Talia Winters meeting with Kosh and a strange cybernetic man who apparently was recording her thoughts and saving them on a data crystal.
-Word of God is that it would be used to restore her personality after she was taken over by the Psi Corps personality, but Andrea Thompson left the show, so that never came to fruition.

 - Names to Run Away from Really Fast: When someone is known near-universally by the name "Deathwalker", it's a fair bet they're not the nicest of people.
 Her alias, "Gyla Lobos" counts as well if you understand Spanish as "Lobos" means "wolves".

-- No MacGuffin, No Winner: The Vorlons destroy Jha'Dur's ship before she can share the details of her anti-agathic serum with anyone.
+- No MacGuffin, No Winner: The Vorlons destroy Jha'Dur's ship before she can share the details of her anti-agapic serum with anyone.
 Given that said details likely would have resulted in an interstellar bloodbath, this may be a good thing.

 - Powered by a Forsaken Child: The key ingredient of the longevity serum can only come at the cost of another sentient being's life.
 Jha'dur specifically designed it that way.

-- Revenge Before Reason: Na'toth's shon'kar has left her with this attitude.
+- Revenge Before Reason: Na'Toth's shon'kar has left her with this attitude.
 G'Kar has to force her to back down, but even then she'll only delay her revenge—which G'Kar approves of.

 - Stealth Pun: Abbut is a ViCaR.
 Or rather, Abbot is a Vicar.